kongteckmee/inspire-quote/README.md

 The site also been tested by walking through each user story.
 The users were able to do everything that mentioned at the user story.

-### Known Issue
+### Known Issues
-The Carousel is not loaded properly in the browser.
+- The Carousel is not loaded properly in the browser.
 I will need to reload few times in order to get the Carousel to work as expected.
+- The margin for the Footer will be shown differently due to the lower margin of Carousel or the Add Inspire button.
+I will need to reopen or refresh the site to get the correct margin of the Footer.

 ## Deployment
 During the deployment of the site, I have to ensure the below:
-1. At Heroku, create new app named inspire-quote and go to Deploy tab.
-At the Deployment Method section, select GitHub.
-After the Connect to GitHub section is shown, fill in the repo-name of the site at GitHub and click Search.
-Connect to the correct repo at GitHub.
-Upon successul on the deployment, Heroku will give the URL that hosted the site at Domains section under Settings tab.
+1. At Heroku, create new application named "inspire-quote" and go to the "Deploy" tab.
+At the "Deployment Method" section, select GitHub.
+Once the "Connect to GitHub" section is shown, fill in the repository name of the site at GitHub and click Search.
+Connect to the correct repository at GitHub.
+Upon successul on the deployment, Heroku will give the URL that hosted the site at "Domains" section under the "Settings" tab.
-2. Removing all the environment variables to the MONGO_URI and the SECRET_KEY.
-These 2 were placed in env.py during the development and have been entered to Config Vars at Heroku for deployment.
+2. Removing all the environment variables of the MONGO_URI and the SECRET_KEY.
+These 2 were placed in env.py during the development and have been entered to "Config Vars" at the Heroku for deployment.
 3. Make sure the requirements.txt is up-to-date with all the latest packages installed for the site by using `pip3 freeze > requirements.txt`
-4. Creating Procfile that required by Heroku to run the site by using `echo web: python app.py > Procfile`
+4. Creating Procfile that required by the Heroku to run the site by using `echo web: python app.py > Procfile`
 5. Set the Flask debugging to False.
 6. Push all the updated code to Github.
 7. All the updated code that have been pushed to GitHub will be updated automatically to the deployed site at Heroku.

 ## Credits
 ### Content
 - The site was designed and completed by myself.
-All text and quote were written with reference on:
+All texts and quotes were written with reference on:
     - [BrightDrops](https://brightdrops.com/daily-inspirational-quotes)
     - [Brian Tracy](https://www.briantracy.com/blog/personal-success/26-motivational-quotes-for-success/)

 ### Media
-- The carousel images was sourced and designed by using [Design Wizard](https://www.designwizard.com/template/recreation/inspirational-quotes-images/).
+- The carousel inspirational quoting images were sourced and designed by using [Design Wizard](https://www.designwizard.com/template/recreation/inspirational-quotes-images/).
 - The browser icon for the site was sourced from [FLATICON](https://www.flaticon.com/).

 ### Acknowledgements
-- Special thanks to [Dick Vlaanderen](https://github.com/dickvla), my mentor from Code Institute, for his valuable advice and guidance.
+- Special thanks to [Dick Vlaanderen](https://github.com/dickvla), my mentor from Code Institute, for his valuable advice and guidance as always.
-- Thank you to the Tutor Support at Code Institute for the valuable feedback.
+- Thank you to the Tutor Support at Code Institute for their great feedback.
 - The idea of the site mainly from myself with the reference of [BrightDrops](https://brightdrops.com/daily-inspirational-quotes) and [Brian Tracy](https://www.briantracy.com/blog/personal-success/26-motivational-quotes-for-success/).
 - In the middle of the project, I refer to [w3schools.com](https://www.w3schools.com/), [stackoverflow](https://stackoverflow.com/) and the video lessons from [Code Institute](https://codeinstitute.net/).